Consensys/doc.goquorum/docs/Reference/API-Methods.md

 ### `quorumPermission_updateOrgStatus`

-Temporarily suspends the specified organization or re-enables the specified suspended organization.
+Temporarily suspends the specified organization or re-activates the specified suspended organization.
 This method can be called by a network admin account.
 This can only be performed for the master organization and requires majority approval from network admins.

 #### Parameters

-* `orgId`: organization ID
+* `orgId`: *string* - organization ID

-* `action`:
+* `action`: *number* -

-    * 1 - for suspending an organization
+    * 1 - for suspending the organization

-    * 2 - for activating a suspended organization
+    * 2 - for activating the suspended organization

 #### Returns

-* `msg`: response message
+* `msg`: *string* - response message

 * `status`: *boolean* - indicates if the operation was a success or failure